mkurman/jepa-llm/README.md

 ### `dataset`

-- `train_file` — path to the JSONL file containing training samples.
+- `train_file` — dataset identifier or path used for the training split when supplied directly.
-- `eval_file` — path to the JSONL file containing evaluation samples.
+- `eval_file` — optional dataset identifier/path for the evaluation split.
-- `data_file` — alternative single JSONL file used when train and eval are split dynamically.
+- `data_file` — single dataset to be split on the fly when dedicated train/eval splits are not available.
-- `eval_split` — fraction of examples reserved for evaluation when using a combined dataset file.
+- `eval_split` — fraction reserved for evaluation when splitting `data_file`.
-- `split_seed` — seed controlling the deterministic split of combined datasets.
+- `split_seed` — seed applied to the deterministic split of `data_file`.
-- `max_items` — limits the number of examples loaded for quick experiments.
+- `max_items` — optional cap on training examples (handy for smoke tests).
+- `max_eval_items` — optional cap applied only to the evaluation dataset.
+- `config_name` — optional Hugging Face dataset configuration name.
+- `train_split` — optional split name when pulling remote datasets.
-- `max_length` — truncation length applied during tokenisation.
+- `max_length` — maximum sequence length for tokenisation.
-- `predictors` — number of asynchronous dataloader worker processes.
+- `predictors` — number of predictor tokens appended to the user prompt.
-- `train_all` — toggles training on the full dataset without a validation split.
+- `train_all` — compute supervised loss over every token instead of assistant-only.
-- `plain` — forces the plain Hugging Face trainer without the JEPA loss.
+- `plain` — bypass the chat template and feed raw message text to the tokenizer.
-- `remove_thinking` — strips hidden reasoning tags from the dataset when `true`.
+- `remove_thinking` — strip hidden reasoning tags like `<think>` before tokenising.
-- `cache_dir` — local cache directory for processed dataset artefacts.
+- `cache_dir` — location where dataset artefacts should be cached.

 ### `training`